jeff-nasseri/Avesta/doc/QuickStart.md

 Actually Avesta is a 'Artichecture', So if you are a developer from another language like java, I really preasiate you to help me for transferring Avesta artichecture to another language and create more and more useable codes.

-Lets start new hello word in Avesta web-api Application
+Lets start new simple crud in Avesta web-api Application